-MAGIC is a local government investment pool which is quoted at a net asset value (NAV).
+MAGIC is a local government investment pool which is quoted at a NAV.
 The County invests in this pool for the purpose of the joint investment of the County's money with those of other counties to enhance the investment earnings accruing to each member.